-5.8 Policy HO 1 has the potential for major long term positive effects on housing by helping to meet the objectively assessed needs of the borough through

-- 5.9 The Local Plan focuses new housing in the areas where there is greatest need, with spatial strategy Policy SP 1 identifying Telford as the main focus for growth and Policy SP 2 supporting Newport's role as a market town.
+- 5.8 Policy HO 1 has the potential for major long term positive effects on housing by helping to meet the objectively assessed needs of the borough through the provision of around 15,555 new homes up to 2031.
+There is also the potential for major long term positive effects through Policy HO 2 as it identifies site allocations to help deliver the overall level of growth during the plan period.
+Policy HO 2 supports the delivery of the site allocations in accordance with the housing trajectory and provides flexibility to increase the supply of sites if monitoring suggests that delivery is below the level required to maintain an adequate supply of deliverable sites.
+This will have positive effects by helping to ensure that housing needs continue to be met in the long term. - 5.9 The Local Plan focuses new housing in the areas where there is greatest need, with spatial strategy Policy SP 1 identifying Telford as the main focus for growth and Policy SP 2 supporting Newport's role as a market town.
 Policy SP 3 seeks to ensure that an appropriate level of development is provided in rural areas to help meet the needs of rural communities but which reflect existing constraints, including lack of services/facilities and infrastructure.
 These policies will help to directly progress SA Objectives 4 & 5 with major long term positive effects on this topic. - 5.10 Policy SP 4 sets out the Council's positive approach to considering development proposals in line with the NPPF, proactively working with applicants and communities jointly to find solutions which mean that proposals can be approved wherever possible.
 It also seeks to avoid delay to the approval of planning applications that accord with the policies in the Local Plan.
 Potential for minor long term positive effects on housing. - 5.11 Local Plan policies seek to ensure that housing needs for all groups are met.
 Policy HO 4 seeks to provide an appropriate mix of housing types, sizes and tenures to meet a range of household needs as well as support the changing needs of households over time, including properties built to lifetime home standards.
-Policy HO 5 requires all residential development (including mixed schemes) over 11 dwellings, or where gross floorspace is greater than 1,000 sqms, to contribute towards meeting affordable housing needs.
+Policy HO 5 requires all residential development (including mixed schemes) over 11 dwellings, or where gross floorspace is greater than 1,000 sams, to contribute towards meeting affordable housing needs.
 The spatial strategy will also ensure that these affordable homes are provided in areas that are accessible to services/facilities as well as public transport.
 There are Local Policies that support the delivery of specialist housing for older and other vulnerable people (Policy HO 7) and set out criteria for the delivery of housing within the rural area (Policy HO 10, 11 & 12).
 Policy HO 8 seeks to meet the accommodation needs of the gypsy and traveller community by supporting the provision of 32 permanent pitches over the plan period.
 It also provides flexibility to ensure that these needs are continued to be met if there are changes to the evidence.
 These policies have the potential for minor long term positive effects on this topic. - 5.12 The Local Plan requires development to be designed to the highest possible standards, being informed and responding to local distinctiveness (Policy BE 1).
 It also seeks to promote diversity and choice through the delivery of a balanced mix of compatible buildings and uses.
 This will ensure that new development is well-designed and good quality and will minimise potential impacts on the existing built environment.